 How to Inspire and Motivate Piano Students

-Nowadays children are born into a fast-paced, technology-driven world, that changes rapidly and remarkably every day.
+Nowadays, children are born into a fast-paced, technology-driven world that changes rapidly and remarkably every day.
 Accepting the idea that today’s children cannot be motivated the same way as 20 years ago could help to adopt some new motivation strategies.
-Among the well-known approaches such as choosing a good variety of repertoire, performing in festivals and recitals, and parent involvement, there are a few, less common ways to motivate and inspire Gen Z students.
+Among the well-known approaches, such as choosing a good variety of repertoire, performing in festivals and recitals, and parent involvement, there are a few less common ways to inspire and motivate piano students.

 Shorter concept – Faster progress

-As piano teachers, we are forced to compete with sports, tutoring and other social activities.
+As piano teachers, we must compete with sports, tutoring and other social activities.
 How to succeed in the world of overscheduling and overstress?
 As a matter of fact, the teacher’s detailed lesson planning will provide students with achievable and easy-to-digest weekly practice objectives.
-Breaking down bigger concepts into smaller elements and working on them making the connection throughout the repertoire.
-It helps to hold a better retention rate of learned material and allows shorter periods of practice with intense focus rather than prolonged periods of half-hearted, thoughtless one.
+Breaking down bigger concepts into smaller elements and working on them, making the connection throughout the repertoire.
+It helps to hold a better retention rate of learned material and allows shorter periods of practice with intense focus rather than prolonged periods of half-hearted, thoughtless ones.

 • Read how the Piano Heroes method utilizes short concepts to help students stay focused and motivated.